 Being a whore is the oldest profession on earth, it is said.
 The Holy Bible mentions a woman, called The Whore of Babylon.
 That stood for sinful behaviour.
-It meant The Roman Empire, that –according to the writers of the Bible- was no more than a bunch of unholy people, with their multitude of Gods and their wrongful morals.
+It meant that the Roman Empire –according to the writers of the Bible- was no more than a bunch of unholy people, with their multitude of Gods and their wrongful morals.

 The Bible says Sodom and Gomorra were destroyed by God, because of the sinful behaviour of their citizens.
 Sodomy [love between men], whores, brothels and drunkenness formed the basis of the decay in these two Biblical places.
 Having sex was only destined for married couples.

 Did you know that Solon, the great Athenian legislator, was the first to legalize prostitution?
 He legalized it 2609 years ago!
 In the year 594 before Christ, Solon implemented state measures.
 Firstly to protect marriage and to prevent adultery.
 Secondly to unlimited satisfaction of all extramarital sexual desire.

-The whore always made good money and so did those around her, like the pimp, the inn etc., as is apparent from all the inns in paintings, where leisure, beer, kissing and making- out is depicted in a straight forward way.
-Victorian times hadn’t arrived yet and life was easy with little or no structure to every day life.
+Prostitutes always made good money and so did those around them, like the pimp, the inn etc., as is apparent from all the inns in paintings, where leisure, beer, kissing and making- out is depicted in a straight forward way.
+Victorian times hadn’t arrived yet and there was little or no structure to every day life.

 In present days, Lilith lives as much as back then.
-More and more women free their untamable Lilith energy- their free, dark, sexual, tempting and creative powers.
+More and more women free their untameable Lilith energy- their free, dark, sexual, tempting and creative powers.

 City administrations have more than once tried to regulate prostitution, this gave the police an opportunity to close one eye and receive payments for doing so.
 Only the women who did serious crimes, besides prostitution, such as manslaughter, murder or repeated battering, were punished.